ippontech/blog-usa/posts/utilization-of-aws-dms-for-cdc-and-full-load.md

 5.  **Update Foreign Keys**

     This is the part where we had the most trouble solving.
-The new primary keys were generated on the target database, so we only had it after the record went from target to source and the target database generated that as a sequential value.
-That value was used on another table as the foreign key and we would only have it after the migration happens.
-We considered 2 approaches:
+In order to improve the performance, we added new Primary keys on the target database, that were also used as Foreign keys.
+Introducing a problem for CDC syncronization as the values for those Primary Keys were generated after the record went from target to source.
+Then those value were used on other tables as the foreign key and we would only have it after the migration happens.
+In order to solve that we considered 2 approaches:

     i.
 After the load was done, use a script to generate the keys inside our service.